-- 2. To the extent possible, each Party shall: - (a) publish in advance any measure referred to in paragraph 1 that it proposes to adopt; and - (b) provide interested persons and the other Party a reasonable opportunity to comment on that proposed measure. - 3.
-Upon request by a Party, the other Party shall provide information on a measure that may have an impact on a covered investment.
+- 2. To the extent possible, each Party shall: - (a) make available to interested persons and the other Party information regarding any measure referred to in paragraph 1 that it proposes to adopt; and - (b) provide interested persons and the other Party a reasonable opportunity to comment on that proposed measure.

+3. Upon request by a Party, the other Party shall provide information on a measure that may have an impact on a covered investment.